 Mosquito Squad of Leominster knows that timing and the use of combination tick control works best to control the tick in all life cycles.
 Tick tubes work beautifully to kill the early staged ticks.
 The tick tube program we implement includes small tubes placed strategically on your property that have treated cotton tucked inside.
 The field mice take the tubes’ contents back to their nest and in doing so, kill the larval ticks that are residing there.
 The tubes are lethal to ticks but safe for mammals such as mice, dogs, and us.
 Plus the mice get a little help in return “feathering” their nests.
 Using tick tubes properly can reduce your risk of coming into contact with a tick on your property by up to 90% or more.

 It's so easy to protect your yard with Mosquito Squad.
 You don't have to do anything at all.
-We protect your yard for the entire summer!
+We help protect your yard for the entire summer!

 Barrier sprays kill ticks within your treated area during the later life cycles of nymph and adult.
 Staying on a regular regimen of spraying throughout the season will reduce your risk of coming into contact with a tick.